Stamp Duty Calculator

 Timeline Overview

-This timeline traces major reforms from the introduction of SDLT in 2003 through to the current thresholds in 2026, showing how buyers' tax liabilities have fluctuated over time.
+This timeline traces every major reform from the introduction of SDLT in 2003 through to the current rates, showing how buyers' tax liabilities have fluctuated over two decades.

 Why rates change so often